 7. The Fighter (2010)

 ‘The Fighter’ has an amazing cast with Mark Wahlberg as the lead who plays the role of a struggling named Micky Ward.
 Hia half brother Dicky played by Christian Bale is a retired boxer who is drowned by the miseries of drugs, alcohol and long lost glory as a boxer.
 But somehow, Dicky manages to bounce back from his addictions and starts to train his brother more seriously.
-Micky, along with with his brother’s help, sets out on an unconventional journey to the world light welterweight title.
+Micky, along with his brother’s help, sets out on an unconventional journey to the world light welterweight title.

 5. Under the Arctic Sky (2017)